 Italy locations: The film is set in Rome, but filmed in England, Morocco, and Malta with a few scenes in the Val D’Orcia in Tuscany.

-The epic drama about an aristocratic Jew living in Judaea who incurs the wrath of a childhood friend, now a Roman tribune.
+The epic drama, Ben Hur, is about an aristocratic Jew living in Judaea who incurs the wrath of a childhood friend, now a Roman tribune.

 The film used 300 sets at Rome’s Cinecitta Studios and won a record 11 Oscars.

 A new version was created in 2016 – Ben Hur (2016) but the classic is the one to watch.